ayoayco/mjuaje.blog/_posts/2020-04-12-resurrection-of-jesus.md

 But how is Jesus’ resurrection different from the other resurrections?
-Here are some of the biblical accounts of resurrections:
+Here are some of the biblical accounts of resurrections:<br>
-• Prophet Elijah raised a widow’s son to life in Zarephath.
+• Prophet Elijah raised a widow’s son to life in Zarephath.<br>
-• Prophet Elisha raised a widow’s son to life in Shunem.
+• Prophet Elisha raised a widow’s son to life in Shunem.<br>
-• A man was raised to life by God when his body touched the bones of Elisha.
+• A man was raised to life by God when his body touched the bones of Elisha.<br>
-• Jesus raised a widow’s son to life in Nain.
+• Jesus raised a widow’s son to life in Nain.<br>
-• Jesus raised the daughter of Jairus, a synagogue ruler, to life.
+• Jesus raised the daughter of Jairus, a synagogue ruler, to life.<br>
-• Jesus raised Lazarus in Bethany to life.
+• Jesus raised Lazarus in Bethany to life.<br>
-• Peter raised a disciple named Tabitha to life in Joppa.
+• Peter raised a disciple named Tabitha to life in Joppa.<br>
-• Paul raised Eutychus (the young man who fell asleep and fell from the 3rd floor) to life.
+• Paul raised Eutychus (the young man who fell asleep and fell from the 3rd floor) to life.<br>
 • Several bodies of holy people who died were raised to life by God after Jesus’ crucifixion.